 Our expectation towards our suppliers is to fully comply with all applicable laws, rules and regulations of the countries in which they do business as set out in our Supplier Code of Conduct.
 This includes, but is not limited to, the requirement that our suppliers commit to ethical business conduct and fair labor and employment practices such as prohibiting and refraining from any kind of child labor, forced labor, slavery or bondage in their organization and compliance with the applicable national laws regarding labor rights, work hours and wages.
 Vetter encourages its suppliers to select its subcontractors on the principles of Vetter’s Supplier Code of Conduct and to encourage subcontractors to comply with the minimum standards set forth therein.
 Furthermore, suppliers are encouraged to report compliance concerns.
 Since its implementation in 2015, the Vetter Supplier Code of Conduct is negotiated as part of Vetter’s agreements with suppliers.

 Regular performance of compliance risk analysis is an essential part of Vetter’s compliance management system.
 Based on published country risk profiles e.g. for corruption2 and modern slavery3, we conduct business partner due diligence.
-For instance, in 2017, Vetter conducted a business partner due diligence on our market entry consultants with support of external compliance counsels.
+For this purpose, in 2018 we started to develop a risk-based process for the systematic conduct of a compliance business partner due diligence.

 Vetter’s goal is to work with suppliers who embrace and comply with the principles of Vetter’s Supplier Code of Conduct, and in turn, to have these suppliers encourage compliance from any sub-supplier with whom they work in the delivery of any materials or services for Vetter.
 Vetter’s Supplier Code of Conduct foresees Vetter’s right to review and audit suppliers’ compliance with Vetter’s Supplier Code of Conduct.
 To the extent permitted by law and contractual provisions governing termination rights, we reserve the right to terminate relationships with third parties, including suppliers, who conduct business in a manner that conflicts with Vetter’s Code of Conduct or Vetter’s Supplier Code of Conduct.